 - Training and Development: Train and upskill employees through effective onboarding, online courses, and mentorship.

-- Regulatory Compliance: Know about all the required compliance rules and ensure the company always stays compliant.
+- Regulatory Compliance: Know about all the required compliance rules and ensure the always stays compliant.

 - Compensation, Benefits, and Performance Management: Manage the yearly salary and specific benefits of the entire workforce.

 - Employee Safety: Understand risk management and how to maintain a safe environment for all employees.